 The word Uxmal is derived from Oxmal, which means “three times built.”
-This likely refers to the fact that Uxmal had to be re-built numerous times throughout its history.
+This likely refers to the fact that Uxmal had to be re-built numerous times.
 It was founded in 500 A.D. by Mayan leader Hun Uitzil Chac Tutul Xiu, & is said to have been the most dominant cultural center in the entire Yucatan Peninsula, along with the powerful Chichen Itza.

 From a tourist’s perspective, you’re allowed to climb most of the structures at Uxmal ~ except the dominant (& very large) Pyramid of the Magician.
 This is different than many other ruins, which don’t allow climbing on any of the ruins.